About National Barbershop Quartet Day

 Share the love on social networks

-Watch and hear the sound evolve in David Wright's landmark History of Barbershop Class from Harmony University online.
+Hear the sound of barbershop evolve in David Wright's landmark History of Barbershop Class from Harmony University online.

 Trace the historical roots of the barbershop musical form.
 Classic articles from The Harmonizer unfold the origins of close-harmony in African-American communities.